acviana/vercel-nextjs-blog/pages/posts/2024-08-23-weekly-update.md

 I now have working versions of my schema creation as well as the CRUD queries I want to run.
 I'm eager to get this wrapped up in a Typer CLI interface but I think next week I'll be interacting with my code in SQL while moving it to MotherDuck, DuckDB's hosted offering.

 Overall, this project is reaffirming my belief in aggressively using your prototypes as much as possible before writing additional code.

+## Odds and ends

+- I finally [updated](https://github.com/acviana/vercel-nextjs-blog/pull/22) the Twitter card template from the blog default.
+- I really feel like I'm starting to hit my stride with using ChatGTP to debug stuff.
+I've been squashing tons of small annoying bugs and warnings with it - what Charlie Marsh called "side quests".
+- Lastly been listening to Martin Kleppmann's excellent "[Designing Data-Intensive Applications](https://www.oreilly.com/library/view/designing-data-intensive-applications/9781491903063/)".
+I finished up the chapters on database replication and partitioning and started the chapter on transactions.
+I've been really impressed at how easy it is to follow along to the audio version of such a technical book.
+That being said, I know I'm only retaining a fraction of the material, but it's more than the 0% I would get by just looking at the book on myself and thinking "I should read that".

 ## Networking